 Bank of Scotland | Minimum 70 years from the date of the mortgage. |

-An example of a Lease Extension decision for a West Harrow flat is flat 93b Welldon Crescent in May 2009.
+An example of a Lease Extension decision for a West Harrow residence is flat 93b Welldon Crescent in May 2009.
 The Tribunals valuation for a 90-year lease extension of this fat was £13,171 This case affected 1 flat.
 The remaining number of years on the lease was 75.25 years.